Antenna (zoology): Structure

-In many beetles and in the chalcidoid wasps, the apical flagellomeres form a club shape, and the collective term for the segments between the club and the antennal base is the funicle; traditionally in describing beetle anatomy, the term "funicle" refers to the segments between the club and the scape.
+In many beetles and in the chalcidoid wasps, the apical flagellomeres form a club shape, called the clava.
+The collective term for the segments between the club and the antennal base is the funicle; traditionally in describing beetle anatomy, the term "funicle" refers to the segments between the club and the scape.
 However, traditionally in working on wasps the funicle is taken to comprise the segments between the club and the pedicel.

 Quite commonly the funicle beyond the pedicel is quite complex in Endopterygota such as beetles, moths and Hymenoptera, and one common adaptation is the ability to fold the antenna in the middle, at the joint between the pedicel and the flagellum.
 This gives an effect like a "knee bend", and such an antenna is said to be geniculate.
 Geniculate antennae are common in the Coleoptera and Hymenoptera.
 They are important for insects like ants that follow scent trails, for bees and wasps that need to "sniff" the flowers that they visit, and for beetles such as Scarabaeidae and Curculionidae that need to fold their antennae away when they self-protectively fold up all their limbs in defensive attitudes.

 Because the funicle is without intrinsic muscles, it generally must move as a unit, in spite of being articulated.
 However, some funicles are complex and very mobile.
 For example, the Scarabaeidae have lamellate antennae that can be folded tightly for safety or spread openly for detecting odours or pheromones.
 The insect manages such actions by changes in blood pressure, by which it exploits elasticity in walls and membranes in the funicles, which are in effect erectile.

-In the groups with more uniform antennae (for example: millipedes), all segments are called antennomeres.
+In the groups with more uniform antennae, all segments are called antennomeres.
 Some groups have a simple or variously modified apical or subapical bristle called an arista (this may be especially well-developed in various Diptera).